DIY Furniture Restoration & Interior Design

 Living Room, Family Rooms and larger rooms have different requirements.
 Table lamps provide the perfect overall glow for relaxing in front of the TV; use substantial rather than skinny lamps and up the wattage to avoid dullness.
 Track or recessed lighting lends a modern look and is used to spotlight areas such as fireplaces, artwork and shelving.
 Try a modern starburst fixture, a glam chandelier or a wood/glass rustic type as a statement piece.
 Add some industrial fixtures with artsy, filament bulbs.
 Mix different styles throughout to keep each room interesting!

-Furniture of America Table Lamp
+Furniture Of America Table Lamp